MaxPhal/nnUNet4SoilXrayCT/README.md

 ````shell
 mamba create -n venv-napari python=3.11
 ````
-If you wish, replace "venv-napari" by any name if you want to give to your virtual environment.
-Choose a name that is meaningful and easy to remember as you are likely to be using it often.
+If you wish, replace "venv-napari" by any name you want to give to your virtual environment.
+Choose a name that is meaningful and easy to remember as you are likely to use it often.
 Make sure to activate your virtual environment before proceeding with further installations:
 ````shell
 mamba activate venv-napari
 ````